Derek Chauvin asks for new trial after conviction for George Floyd murder | DW | 04.05.2021

 "The publicity here was so pervasive and so prejudicial before and during this trial that it amounted to a structural defect in the proceedings," Nelson argued in the motion.

-Chauvin's lawyer claimed the jury was not sequestered and alleged the court "abused its discretion" by not changing the venue for the trial.
+Chauvin's lawyer said the jury was not sequestered and alleged the court "abused its discretion" by not changing the venue for the proceedings.

 Nelson also accused Minnesota state prosecutors of "prejudicial, pervasive prosecutorial misconduct."